plotly/plotly.py/doc/python/px-arguments.md

     thumbnail: thumbnail/plotly-express.png
 ---

-Plotly Express (`px`) is the high-level interface to Plotly and provides functions for generating charts. `px` functions support data provided in a number of different formats (long, wide, and mixed) and as different types of objects, including pandas and Polars DataFrames.
+Plotly Express (`px`) is the high-level interface to Plotly and provides functions for generating charts. `px` functions support data provided in a number of different formats (long, wide, and mixed) and as different types of objects, including pandas and Polars dataframes.

 ## Data for the Examples

-The examples on this page use datasets available in the `data` package in `px`. `px.data` contains functions that when called return a dataset as a DataFrame.
+The examples on this page use datasets available in the `data` package in `px`. `px.data` contains functions that when called return a dataset as a dataframe.
 Some of the datasets included in `px.data` are:

 - `carshare` - Each row represents the availability of car-sharing services near the centroid of a zone in Montreal over a month-long period.
 - `election` - Each row represents voting results for an electoral district in the 2013 Montreal mayoral election.